Policy

 What’s Next?

 This year’s CHEBNA offered advocates a vision to develop solutions, establish future priorities, and commit to measurable progress for the next decade of student basic needs work.
-As we close out a successful week of stakeholder engagement, policy discussions, and thought partnership, uAspire looks forward to continuing our advocacy around student basic needs in the upcoming legislative cycle in California.
+After a successful week of stakeholder engagement, policy discussions, and thought partnership, uAspire looks forward to continuing our advocacy around student basic needs in the upcoming legislative cycle in California.